SCCapstone/2-Dimensional/README.md

+IMPORTANT: We are having trouble commiting UE4 projects to the repository.
+We have committed C++ project to demonstrate pushing to the repo.
+We will update the repo and read-me file when this issue is fixed.

 # 2-Dimensional

 This is the Readme file for the 2D-video game we will be creating.
 This game will be a single player action RPG, where